duygusimsek/Election_Analysis/README.md

 ### Purpose of Election Audit

-For this project, the analysis of election data had been extended:
+For this project, the analysis of election data had been extended by determining the voting information for each county:

 * For each county, the voter turnout was calculated.
 * Out of the total count of votes, each county’s votes of percentages were calculated.